taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsbasisfindcommonancestor"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis):[findCommonAncestor](#tapspacecomponentsbasisfindcommonancestor)(node)

-Find lowest common affine ancestor of self and the given node.
+Find lowest common affine ancestor of this and the given node.
+If a mother has two children and the father of the mother is the grandfather of the children, then the lowest common ancestor for the children is the mother.
+If the mother has a sister from the same father, then the grandfather is the lowest common ancestor of the sister and one of the children.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>